yasminhilliam/PaTolerance/README.md

-# Tolerance of clinical Pseudomonas aeruginosa to a commercially available contact lens disinfection solution is associated with increased expression and translation of the arnA gene
+# Induction of lipid A modification genes in *Pseudomonas aeruginosa* cells tolerant to a commercially available contact lens disinfection solution

 This repository contains code and data files generated and used in analysis in the publication of this manuscript.
 FASTA files for samples analyzed in this manuscript can be accessed through NCBI (BioProject: PRJNA1244350).
 Please contact Stephen Kaye (corresponding author; S.B.Kaye@liverpool.ac.uk) for other data availability.